-Are you looking for one more awesome hike before you go back home?
-Check out one of the best places to hike in Provo, UT.
-Rock Canyon is a moderately steep trail leading about six miles through the canyon and back.
-Kids are welcome on this hike, but in the springtime, it can get kind of slippery due to the melting snow.
+If you’re looking for one more awesome hike before you go back home, check out one of the best places to hike in the area: Rock Canyon.
+This hike is a moderately steep trail about six miles through the canyon and back.
+Kids are welcome on this hike, but it can get kind of slippery in the springtime due to the melting snow.

-Enjoy the absolute serene, beautiful backdrop of the meadows that lead to the canyon.
-Once at the base of the canyon, hike through on the trail to experience an absolutely jaw-dropping hike.
-The sheer beauty of the rocks in the canyon is enough to make you stop and really take it all in.
+Everyone will enjoy the serene, beautiful backdrop of the meadows that lead to the canyon.
+Once at the canyon’s base, hike through the trail to experience a jaw-dropping hike.
+The sheer beauty of the rocks in the canyon is enough to make you stop and take it all in.

-It’s always nice to have at least one of those moments on each trip you take, to really stop and take in the true beauty of your surroundings.
-If there is more than one of those moments, you know you’ve done the trip correctly!
-Make sure to fly in style by using this website.
+It’s always nice to have at least one of those moments on each trip you take to really stop and take in the true beauty of your surroundings.

 12. Utah Lake State Park

-Utah Lake State Park is one of the most popular locations in Provo, UT.
-The beauty of Utah lake is on a different level because it is also a freshwater body.
-It’s a haven for fishermen where you can fish all day long.
-Go to the state park and go boating and fishing in the beautiful waters there.
+Utah Lake State Park is among the most popular locations in Provo.
+The beauty of Utah Lake is on a different level because it is also a freshwater body.
+It’s a haven for fishermen who can fish all day long.

 There are a few things that I think make Utah Lake State Park a great place to visit.
-Obviously, the top thing is the outdoor adventures.
-This is a great location for boating and fishing since the lake as well as the park offer those activities.
+But, of course, the top thing is the outdoor adventures.

 Want to go sailing along Utah Lake?
-Bonneville Sailing School has sailing lessons available for you to learn how to explore the waters without an engine.
-Plus, they have the best teaching staff for you to learn on your own means.
-Another thing I like about this place is that there are several more things to do besides just those.
+Bonneville School of Sailing and Seamanship has sailing lessons for you to learn how to explore the waters without an engine.

-Picnics, barbecues, or simply walking on one of the many paths in the park are all options.
-Utah Lake State Park cannot be missed as it aligns right near downtown Provo, and is quite frankly, the centerpiece for outdoor activity there.
+Picnics, barbecues, or simply walking on one of the many park paths are also options for fun.
+Utah Lake State Park cannot be missed, as it’s located near downtown Provo.

 See Related: Best Restaurants in St. George, Utah